pseuyi/vespertine_rhythms/README.md

 - after removing an option from map, it is added back to options but in the wrong place
 - paths not redrawing when day is switched
 - bottom margin on list items
+- create routes for about pages
+- build out api endpoints